MuhammadHassan667410/Learning-Complete-Artificial-Intelligence/README.md

 # 🧠 My AI Learning Journey

-Welcome to my **AI journey**, where I go from absolute beginner to job-ready AI Engineer — one day at a time.
+Welcome to my **AI journey** — one day at a time.
 This repository contains **daily code, projects, and progress**, following a carefully crafted roadmap covering:

-✅ Machine Learning • ✅ Deep Learning • ✅ NLP • ✅ Computer Vision • ✅ Generative AI • ✅ Deployment • ✅ Portfolio Building
+✅ Machine Learning • ✅ Deep Learning •

 ---